-The underwriters will deliver our ordinary shares in the form of American Depositary Shares, or ADSs.
-Each ADS, which may be evidenced by an American Depositary Receipt, or ADR, represents one of our ordinary shares, DKK 2 nominal value per share.
+The underwriters will deliver American Depositary Shares, or ADSs, representing our ordinary shares.
+Each ADS, which may be evidenced by an American Depositary Receipt, or ADR, represents one of our ordinary shares, DKK 1 nominal value per share.

 As an ADS holder, you will not be treated as one of our shareholders and you will not have shareholder rights.
-The depositary, the Bank of New York Mellon, will be the holder of the ordinary shares underlying the ADSs.
+The depositary, The Bank of New York Mellon, will be the holder of the ordinary shares underlying the ADSs.
 You will have the rights of an ADS holder or beneficial owner (as applicable) as provided in the deposit agreement among us, the depositary and holders and beneficial owners of ADSs from time to time.
 To better understand the terms of the ADSs, see "Description of American Depositary Shares."
 We also encourage you to read the deposit agreement, the form of which is filed as an exhibit to the registration statement of which this prospectus forms a part.